Underneath (Angel): Plot

 Lindsey has no memory of his past life and refuses to speak to Angel.
 Angel removes a necklace from Lindsey, breaking the spell Lindsey is under and causing Lindsey's wife and son to open fire with uzis.
 Seeing that the Camaro has disappeared, Gunn suggests trying to get out through the basement, which they discover is a torture chamber.
 Angel finds a flaming furnace and thinks it might be the Wrath.
 Lindsey notes that "he" is coming, and the men see a demon.
 Spike and Angel fight the Wrath, but it overpowers them.
 Gunn puts on Lindsey's necklace, volunteering to take Lindsey's place.
 Angel realizes that Gunn is attempting to atone for Fred's death.
 Gunn tells them they must leave before he forgets, as the door will close.

 At Wolfram & Hart, the man in the suit breaches security.
 Harmony tries to break his neck, but he tosses her aside.
 Lorne begins to warn Angel about the man in the suit, but realizes Gunn has not returned.
 The man in the suit arrives and pulls out a contract for Eve to sign.
 He introduces himself as Marcus Hamilton, the new liaison to the Senior Partners.
 Eve has signed over her immortality and duties to him.
 Hamilton tells Angel that the Senior Partners are 100% behind him, and welcomes Spike to the team.

 In Angel's apartment, Lorne pulls bullets out of Spike as Lindsey and Eve cuddle, happy to be reunited.
 Angel tells Lindsey he will go into the holding facilities of Wolfram & Hart after he tells Angel and the group what he knows about the Senior Partners' plans.
 Lindsey talks about Earth being Hell, which is how Wolfram & Hart thrives.
 Angel says he has already heard that speech.
 Lindsey tells Angel the apocalypse has been around them even before Angel and his friends came to work at Wolfram & Hart, and Angel has not seen it yet.

 Production

 In an essay exploring Illyria's postmodern identity, Jennifer A. Hudson feels that Wesley's dream suggests that Fred still exists through her connection with Illyria.
 The dream - in which Fred says "This is only the first layer.
 Don’t you wanna see how deep I go?" - may be intended to reveal that Fred's "subliminal energy" has been consumed and deposited deep in Illyria’s unconscious as "potential energy, ready to be activated and unleashed at any given time."

 The scene in the beginning with Lorne sitting in a bar reading a client was added because the episode would have been too short otherwise.

-It was during the making of this episode that the network told them the show would not be renewed for another season.
+It was during the making of this episode that the network told producers the show would not be renewed for another season.